-Olink has extensive coverage of the plasma proteome and can deliver high-quality data for approximately 3,000 unique protein biomarker targets.
+Olink has extensive coverage of the plasma proteome and can deliver high-quality data for approximately 1,500 unique protein biomarker targets.
 Hence, when performing data analysis, the amount of data can be overwhelming.
 To support our customers in the process, we have developed a cloud platform, Olink Insight, developed for data visualization and statistical analysis of NPX data.
 The application, based on our data visualization tool, Shiny, and Olink's R package, is openly accessible to our customers to make data analysis more efficient, reach results quicker and come to actionable conclusions faster.
 By uploading the NPX data generated from the PEA analysis to Olink Insight, the customer can quickly get a first overview of the results and identify protein patterns and signatures in the data that can easily be exported to reports and imported into publications.
-We believe that the ease of analyzing, and interpreting NPX data is an important point of differentiation, especially in larger population proteomics studies.
 Olink Insight includes analyses such as heat maps, cluster analysis, basic statistical analysis (e.g. t-test or Anova) and group comparisons to make interpretation of complex data sets more easy and comprehensive.
 These are some of the initial features currently available.
 Going forward, we plan to invest significantly in the development of this platform.